 Pick a Plate at Panda Express

 At Panda Express and other restaurants at UCI, by picking a plate instead of a to-go container, you reduce your carbon footprint by approximately two-thirds.
 By picking the plate, you commit to reducing our carbon footprint and yours!
-Over the course of a quarter, because of customers picking the plate, we save over 1 ton of CO2 at Panda Express alone!
+Over the course of a quarter, because of customers picking the plate, we save over 1 ton of CO2 at Panda Express!

-UCI Hospitality & Dining serves Fair Trade, USDA Organic and Rainforest Alliance Certified Coffee.
+UCI Hospitality & Dining serves Fair Trade, USDA Organic and Rainforest Alliance Certified coffees.
 Fair Trade, USDA Organic and Rainforest Alliance Certified coffee are among the different labels used to evaluate coffee and the principles of its production.

 To learn more about sustainable coffee practices by Starbucks, please visit their website at:www.starbucks.com/aboutus/origins.asp